The last 20 years have seen the case for cellular and Wi-Fi convergence grow stronger says Chris Spencer, GlobalReach Technology.

 Like so much in the world, education and misunderstanding are a problem.

 Despite technical advancement, ten years after my colleague posed the question, one of the largest European operators at the WBA Wireless Global Congress last month compared Wi-Fi as it was (802.11ac) with 5G New Radio as it will be.
-The comparison was a puzzle to the Wi-Fi delegates listening, just like comparing Wi-Fi 6 (which available and being deployed today) with 2G.
+The comparison was a puzzle to the Wi-Fi delegates listening, just like comparing Wi-Fi 6 (which is available and being deployed today) with 2G.
 Another impossible red herring.

-Among the standards bodies the battle for unlicensed spectrum also rages.
+Among the standards bodies, the battle for unlicensed spectrum also rages.
 Cellular and Wi-Fi equipment vendors and standards organisations cannot agree on the best use of the 6 Ghz band, which offers increased capacity for both.
 We are close to a point beyond reason, where views are so entrenched and based on IP protection rather than what the operator market might adopt or what’s best for the consumer.

 Let’s reframe the conversation

-From users’ point of view, they do not care which technology or which bearer carries their data session, just so long as the cost and user experience meet expectations.
+From the users’ point of view, they do not care which technology or which bearer carries their data session, just so long as the cost and user experience meet expectations.
 Our own experience at Global Reach is that the more enlightened operators don’t care either.
 Here’s why: